wpsharks/comet-cache-kb/tutorials/2015/94-watered-down-regex-syntax.md

 ### Auto-Clear XML Sitemap Pattern Examples

-See: **Dashboard → ZenCache → Plugin Options → Automatic Cache Clearing → Sitemap-Related Options → XML Sitemap Patterns**.
+See: **Dashboard → Comet Cache → Plugin Options → Automatic Cache Clearing → Sitemap-Related Options → XML Sitemap Patterns**.

 Searches are performed against the `REQUEST_URI`; e.g., a request for `/sitemap.xml` and/or `/sitemap-xyz.xml` are both matched by the pattern: `/sitemap**.xml`.
 Full URLs _should not_ be used; only the URI (everything that comes after the domain).
 One pattern per line.